heliosfa/IPv6LabExperience/README.md

 * the client prints the server response.

 **Hint:** The Client holds the answer to a Server sending a message, and the Server holds the answer for the Client receiving a message.

+# 6. DNS

+Wireshark lets us look at DNS queries in some detail.
+In this exercise, you are going to explore DNS queries.

+❇️ 	Stop the `simpleserverUDP.py` and your Wireshark capture.

+❇️ 	Start a fresh Wireshark capture on the "any" interface and apply a display filter that only shows DNS queries for `www.imperial.ac.uk`

+`simplegetaddrinfo.py` does a couple of DNS lookups and prints the results to the terminal.
+Have a look at the code and then:

+❇️ 	Execute `simplegetaddrinfo.py`.

+❓ 	What IPv4 and IPv6 addresses are printed for `poets-project.org`?

+❓ 	Do you see anything different when you run it a second time?

+Some hosts have more interesting DNS entries.

+❇️ 	Change your Wireshark display filter so that it only shows DNS queries for `google.com` or `microsoft.com`.

+❇️ 	Modify `simplegetaddrinfo.py` so that it resolves `google.com` or `microsoft.com` instead.
+Execute it once.

+You should see that a response for Google or Microsoft are markedly different to one for `poets-project.org`.

+❓ 	What is different about the response you receive for Google or Microsoft?

+❓ 	Do you see anything different when you run it a second time?
+How about a third and fourth time?